openstack/cinder/doc/source/devref/attach_detach_conventions_v2.rst

 cinder --os-volume-api-version 3.27 attachment-update <attachment-id>
 ```

-Once we have a reserved a volume, this CLI can be used to update an attachment for a cinder volume.
+Once we have a reserved volume, this CLI can be used to update an attachment for a cinder volume.
 This call is designed to be more of an attachment completion than anything else.
 It expects the value of a connector object to notify the driver that the volume is going to be
 connected and where it's being connected to.
 The usage is the following::